 Further research has shown that Tamoxifen treatment provided alone can limit the angiogenic activity associated with cancer in animal research.
 In the future, Tamoxifen may be utilized as a means to treat cancer in human patients.
 The Navy Protocol is still used in veterinary medicine today.

 Tamoxifen and Riedel's Thyroiditis

-Riedel’s Thyroiditis is an inflammatory condition which affects the connective tissue of the thyroid capsule.
-Over time, this condition afflicts the muscles of the neck, and results in the compression of the trachea.
-Tamoxifen Therapy is often used in combination with surgery to treat the symptoms.
+Riedel's Thyroiditis is an inflammatory condition that affects the connective tissue of the thyroid capsule.
+Over time, this condition afflicts the muscles of the neck and results in the compression of the trachea.
+Tamoxifen therapy is often used in combination with surgery to treat the symptoms.